-189 Article 69(2) of the EECC allows regulators to require undertakings to publish reference offers whilst 69(3) allows the regulator to impose changes to the reference offer.
+&lt;sup>189 Article 69(2) of the EECC allows regulators to require undertakings to publish reference offers whilst 69(3) allows the regulator to impose changes to the reference offer.
 The latter normally involves requiring amendments to specific provisions to better ensure compliance with obligations rather than the regulator replacing the reference offer produced by the regulated firm with one of its own.
 The DMA does not address this directly, but we assume the specification process envisaged by Article 8 would allow the Commission to require specific changes to a reference offer.
-The publication of a reference offer is justified in telecoms on the grounds that it ensures transparency in conditions of supply and guards against discrimination (since all third parties sign the same contract).
-In practice, reference offers also greatly facilitate the effective and rapid implementation of obligations and avoid duplication and conflict.
+The publication of a reference offer is justified in telecoms on the grounds that it ensures transparency in implementation.
+These changes may be mutually beneficial for both the third party and the gatekeeper but are likely to require an agreed process for the receipt and assessment of 'change requests' that are made to or by the gatekeeper.
+Similarly, it is conceivable that third parties may submit requests to the gatekeeper for additional wholesale services which are not required or currently required by regulation but that the gatekeeper considers it would nonetheless be in their commercial interests to supply.
+Although this may be unlikely in the short term for the DMA, experience from telecommunications (and Open Banking) suggests that regulated firms often start by supplying the minimum required for compliance but that, over time, other commercial opportunities will be identified alongside those regulatory requirements.
+Experience also suggests that market participants may be better placed to update the scope and implementation of regulatory obligations than the regulators themselves.

-190 We suspect the reason they are not referred to may be that BEREC was less involved in advising the Commission on Article 6 than Article 7.
+&lt;sup>190 We suspect the reason they are not referred to may be that BEREC was less involved in advising the Commission on Article 6 than Article 7.

-191 In other data sharing arrangements, such as Open Banking in the UK, for example, those requesting data must be registered with the regulator and fulfil certain conditions of registration.
+&lt;sup>191 In other data sharing arrangements, such as Open Banking in the UK, for example, those requesting data must be registered with the regulator and fulfil certain conditions of registration.
 This does not appear to be anticipated by the obligations in the DMA, although refusals to supply a particular third party would presumably be referred to the Commission or a national authority.